 These three components—huge fruit, rye spice, and a dry finish—don’t seem complementary, or even compatible, but they mesh very smoothly, indeed.
 And the process is so quick that I found myself taking sip after sip, savoring the lighting-quick transition between kiddie artificial fruit flavors and grown-up spices.
 In fact, I’m

 That I would find so much to enjoy in this whiskey is surprising, because it is comprised of two separate bourbons, both produced at the MGPI distillery in Lawrenceburg, Indiana.
 As discussed in an earlier review, I am not a fan of the rye whiskies churned out at MGPI, finding them brine-y and totally lacking in mouthfeel.
 The Faultline bourbon, though, suffers from neither of these issues.
 It is actually a vatting (whiskey-speak for “combination”) of two bourbons, one a 10 year-old low-rye whiskey and the other a 7 year-old high-rye whiskey.
-The two bourbons were in the possession of Smooth Ambler, a West Virginia-based independent bottler, and vatted at the behest of K&L’s spirit buyers.
+The two bourbons were in the possession of Smooth Ambler, a West Virginia-based independent bottler, and vatted at the request of K&L’s spirit buyers.
 The resulting combination of bourbons, reduced to 50% alcohol, is then sold at K&L Wines.

 Bottom line—this is entertaining and unique bourbon that offers a fruity flavor profile, remarkable drinkability, and an undeniable sense of fun.
 Yes, it costs about $40 a bottle, and in that range bulletproof options abound: Four Roses Single Barrel bourbon, Ardbeg 10 year-old scotch, or a bottle of Elijah Craig 12 year-old bourbon plus $12 in walking-around money, just for a warm-up.
 These, though, are workhorses, with reliable (or predictable, depending upon one’s perspective) flavor profiles.
 The Faultline bourbon offers an intriguing alternative: for your $40 you get a chance to experience a throwback flavor profile that you might otherwise be spending hundreds of dollars to sample, supreme smoothness, and the foundations of a dandy Manhattan.
-Me, I’ll be buying more.